Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Not the softest option for full sprawl-and-sink lounging
+• Not the softest pick for full sprawl-and-sink lounging

 • Shorter loungers may need pillows to feel ideally supported

-• Fabric care is method-specific (W vs S), which adds upkeep planning
+• Fabric care is method-specific, which adds a little upkeep planning

 Joybird Hughes Sofa